kingsleyeyo24/Payroll-Automation/README.md

 All of this data is referenced from the General Data sheet, so General Data remains the ultimate source.
 Any changes made there will automatically be reflected here, as requested by the client.

-Next, I created a sheet called **PayrollData**, which includes columns such as EmployeeID, FirstName, LastName, Email, PhoneNumber, DateOfBirth, Gender, MaritalStatus, SSN, JobTitle, JobLevel, Department, EmploymentType, HireDate, TerminationDate, AnnualSalary, PayFrequency, HourlyRate, BenefitPlan, BankAccountNumber, RoutingNumber, StreetAddress, City, State, ZipCode, CompanyHireDate, Column 1, IsActive, IBAN, CreditCardNumber, CreditCardProvider, LastPromotionDate, BonusPaidYTD, TaxWithheldYTD, RetirementContributionYTD, GrossPay, CurrentBonus, Tax, CurrentRetirementContribution, NetPay, DateProcessed, and Month/Period.
+# Payroll Data
+Next, I created a PayrollData sheet that only includes employees who meet the condition of being active, meaning their IsActive column is set to ‘Yes’.

+## JavaScript in Apps Script

-To pull data from **General Data** into a separate Payroll sheet, I wrote a script using **JavaScript** in **Apps Script**.
+To pull data from General Data into a separate Payroll sheet, I wrote a script using JavaScript in Apps Script.
 The goal was to only bring in active employees, keeping the payroll data clean and up to date.

 The script starts by accessing the spreadsheet and defining the source and target sheets: